-St Chad's is located within the Toller electoral ward, which includes parts of Manningham, Girlington and Heaton.
-The area is fairly densely populated with much late 19th and early 20th century housing, of terrace and semi-detached houses, which is mostly private housing, though the house for let market is growing.
+St Chad's lies within the Toller electoral ward, which includes parts of Manningham, Girlington and Heaton.
+The area is fairly densely populated with a mixture of late 19th and early 20th century housing, of terrace and semi-detached houses, mostly private housing, although the house-for-let market is growing.
 There are a few small pockets of social housing, but no significant (former local Authority) housing estates or flats.

-Fig 1 below shows a plan the parish boundary.
+Fig 1 below shows a plan of the parish boundary.

-The top two thirds of the parish are predominantly housing, and represent a densely populated area, whereas the bottom one third is given over to more industrial and retail properties.
+The top two thirds of the parish are predominantly residential, and represent a densely populated area, whereas the bottom one third is given over to more industrial and retail properties.

-Fig 2 below shows a typical example of terrace housing in the parish.
+Fig 2 below shows a typical example of terraced housing in the parish.